William Matthews Merrick: Civil War and removal from office

 While a circuit judge, Merrick is best known for his role in the case of United States ex rel.
 Murphy v.
 Porter during the American Civil War.
-He was placed under house arrest by General Andrew Porter in relation to a writ for habeas corpus concerning a soldier stationed in Washington, D.C.
-During the affair, President Abraham Lincoln ordered Secretary of State William H. Seward to suspend Merrick's salary.
-Merrick was released from house arrest in December.
+On October 21, 1861, he was placed under house arrest by General Andrew Porter in relation to a writ for habeas corpus concerning a soldier stationed in Washington, D.C.
+That same day, President Abraham Lincoln ordered Secretary of State William H. Seward to suspend Merrick's salary.
+Though there is some debate if Merrick was actually confined to his home, guards were removed in mid-November.

-His name came up in discussions by the United States Senate over whether to abolish the D.C.
-Circuit Court, with opponents of the bill claiming that it was a strategem to turn Merrick and his fellow judges out of office.
+In 1863, his name came up in discussions by the United States Senate over whether to abolish the D.C.
+Circuit Court, with opponents of the bill claiming that it was a stratagem to turn Merrick and his fellow judges out of office.
 Senator Henry Wilson claimed that Merrick's heart "sweltered with treason" and that his house had become a hotbed of pro-secessionist sympathizers.

 Later career

 Merrick resumed private practice in Howard County, Maryland from 1863 to 1870.
-He was a senior Professor of Law for Columbian College (now George Washington University in Washington, D.C. from 1866 to 1867.
+He was a senior Professor of Law for Columbian College (now George Washington University) in Washington, D.C. from 1866 to 1867.
 He was a delegate to the Maryland state constitutional convention in 1867.
 He was a member of the Maryland House of Delegates in 1870.